nagyistge/EffieChantzi-Deep-Learning/Exercise5/readme_Ex5.md

 ## Exercise 5

-It contains all the .m, .mat and .avi files needed for tasks A, B, C. <br />
+It contains all the .m, .mat and .avi files needed for tasks A, B and C. <br />

 ### `Task A`